rohanpradev/jobber-shared/docs/jobber-shared.firstletteruppercase.md

 ## firstLetterUppercase() function

- firstLetterUppercase This function capitalizes the first letter of the given string
+Capitalizes the first letter of each word in the input string.

 **Signature:**